SviatoslavBeiar/Techstars-Jobs-Scraper/README.md

 - Multithreaded detail fetching
 - REST endpoints (`/api/jobs`, `/api/jobs/scrape`)
 - SQL dump with schema + data
-- Docker Compose for PostgreSQL,
+- Docker Compose db, selenium, app
-- Clean code, layered architecture

 By default the app auto-runs a scrape for `Software Engineering` and writes an SQL dump to `data/software-engineering-dump.sql`.